spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/insidesales/index.html.md

 Yes.
 And once the value crosses over the $50k threshold, SALs should be looped in to coordinate and drive the opportunity to close alongside the ISR and ASM.

 **What should an ISR do if they identify signficiant growth potential from a sub $50k renewal?**
-Loop in the SAL and ASMs and other account team resources (SAs and TAMs).
+Loop in the SAL and ASMs and other account team resources (SAs and CSMs).
 These growth oppotunities should be a collaborative effort between the ISR, SAL, and ASM.

 **How should ISRs work with Solution Architects?**
 [Engaging Solution Architects](https://about.gitlab.com/handbook/customer-success/solutions-architects/processes/#engaging-an-sa-during-the-sales-cycle) is ultimately the responsibility of the SAL (or ASM).
 ISRs should work closely with SALs to ensure the SA qualification criteria is uncovered and there is strategic growth or upgrade potential.